jupyter/nbgrader/nbgrader/docs/source/exchange/exchange_plugin.rst

     │   └── submit.py
     └── exchange_factory.py

-The ``exchange.abc`` package contain all the Abstract Base Classes that custom exchange packages need to implement.
+The ``exchange.abc`` package contains all the Abstract Base Classes that custom exchange packages need to implement.
 The ``exchange.default`` package is a default filesystem based implementation.
 The exchange_factory.py file contains the defintion for the ExchangeFactory class that is used to create instances of the exchange classes.